North Vancouver Island Region

 Accommodations, shops, galleries, restaurants and museums documenting pioneer life make Port McNeill and Port Hardy the prime bases for visitors.
 Along with Telegraph Cove, these relaxed, come-as-you-are centres have birthed a blooming North Island eco-tourism industry.
 Scuba divers, kayakers, wildlife enthusiasts and sports fisherman are particularly well served by guides, tour operators and suppliers here.

-Whales and bears top everyone’s wish list for close encounters.
+Whale and bear sightings top everyone’s wish list.
 Group outings in comfortable cabin cruisers depart in search of orcas, humpback whales, porpoises, Steller sea lions, Minke whales and harbour seals.
-The May to October season is also primetime for nautical trips to the mainland’s grizzly bear habitats.
+The May to October season is also primetime for nautical trips from Northern Vancouver Island to the mainland’s grizzly bear habitats.

-Take an hour-long walk to San Josef Bay’s deserted beaches or embark on an epic, multi-night trek along the North Coast Trail.
-Duck underground in a region beloved by cavers for its plentiful boltholes and eerie rock formations.
-Scuba divers explore the rainbow coalition of cold-water marine life at favourite beauty spots like Quatsino Narrows and God’s Pocket Marine Provincial Park.
-Pleasure boaters and kayakers edge along the eastern shoreline or strike out for the west coast along deep inlets and fjords.
+Take an hour-long walk to San Josef Bay’s beaches or embark on an epic, multi-night trek along the North Coast Trail.
+Scuba divers explore the rainbow coalition of cold-water marine life at favourite spots like Quatsino Narrows and God’s Pocket Marine Provincial Park.
+Cavers visit the subterranean depths while pleasure boaters and kayakers edge along the eastern shoreline or strike out for the west coast along deep inlets and fjords.
 There’s no end of adventure here at Vancouver Island’s last frontier.

 Stubbs Island Whale Watching